-How to Build a Niche Site that Brings in $500/Month is one of our all time most popular posts.
+How to Build a Niche Site that Brings in $500/Month is one of our all-time most popular posts.

-The YouTube video of the same name has triple the views of our next most watched video.
+The YouTube video of the same name has triple the views of our next most-watched video.

 Coincidence?
 I think not.

-Right now we’re going through and creating videos to supplement each of our highest traffic blog posts.
+Right now we’re going through and creating videos to supplement each of our highest-traffic blog posts.
 This has helped increase search rankings, in part by increasing the time spent on site.

 And look at the facts, Google owns YouTube.
 So it would stand to reason that the more you can leverage each of their platforms, the more likely they’ll be to want to promote your content.

-5) With my primary goal being email sign ups and new Academy members YouTube is the most conducive to this.
+5) With my primary goal being email sign-ups and new Academy members YouTube is the most conducive to this.

 Don’t get me wrong, podcasting can be a super valuable platform to build.

 But my primary goals are, growing my email list and our Academy memberships.
-With YouTube, every single video has a link back to a blog post, landing page, or other resource that can provide value to the user and grow my business.
+With YouTube, every single video has a link back to a blog post, landing page, or other resources that can provide value to the user and grow my business.

 Aside from my blog itself, no other outside platform does this as well as YouTube.

-6) In time it has the potential to be a business within the business.
+6) In time, it has the potential to be a business within the business.